zikuan/p4/P4D2_2017_Fall/exercises/mri/README.md

 error emitted from the compiler and stop.
 2. `mri.p4` compiles but does not support the control plane rules in the `sX-commands.txt` files that `make` tries to install using the BMv2 CLI.
-In this case, `make` will report these errors to `stderr`.
+In this case, `make` will log the CLI tool output in the `logs` directory.
 Use these error messages to fix your `mri.p4` implementation.
 3. `mri.p4` compiles, and the control plane rules are installed, but the switch does not process packets in the desired way.
-The `build/logs/<switch-name>.log` files contain trace messages describing how each switch processes each packet.
+The `/tmp/p4s.<switch-name>.log` files contain trace messages describing how each switch processes each packet.
 The output is detailed and can help pinpoint logic errors in your implementation.
 The `build/<switch-name>-<interface-name>.pcap` also contains the pcap of